meadowdata/meadowrun/docs/how_to/kubernetes.md

 ```

+works, where `storage_username` and `storage_password` should be the values provided by
-works. (boto3 is built to be used with AWS S3, but it should work with any S3-compatible
+`storage_username_password_secret`. (boto3 is built to be used with AWS S3, but it
-object store like Minio, Ceph, etc.)
+should work with any S3-compatible object store like Minio, Ceph, etc.)

 You should also probably create a new bucket for this usage, calling it something like
 `meadowrun`.